 Required swimming skills: Students must be able to swim continuously 500 yards competently demonstrating the five basic strokes (crawl, back crawl, breaststroke, elementary backstroke and sidestroke).
 Students should be able to dive to a minimum depth of 9 feet and bring a 10-pound diving brick to the surface.
 Students should be able to dive to a depth of 5 feet and swim underwater for at least 15 yards and be able to tread water for 1 minute.
+Lecture Hrs = 1, Lab Hrs = 2

-A course designed for indivduals on athletic scholarships who participate in basketball.
+A course designed for individuals on athletic scholarships who participate in basketball.